GSA/idmanagement.gov/_implement/yubikey-guide.md

 5. If you're without your YubiKey or forgot your PIN and had to reset, you can still access

-6. CMS IDM by choosing an alternative MFA method during the login process:
+6. CMS IDM by choosing an alternative MFA method during the login process

 7. Log into CMS IDM as usual until you reach the MFA prompt.